-Aromatherapy is based on general principle.
 Aromatherapy uses oils extracted from flowers, seeds, leaves, roots, fruit and twigs for special effect.
-These essential oils are formulated to work in harmony with the body and have an ability to affect a person’s well-being.
+These essential oils are formulated to work in harmony with the body and may have an ability to affect a person’s well-being.

-Essential oils have been used for thousands of years.
-Aromatherapy is the century-old practice of using volatile plant oils, also referred to as essential oils, to support overall health and well-being.
+Essential oils have been used for thousands of years as stimulants, sedatives, and for religious and medicinal purposes.3 Aromatherapy is the century-old practice of using volatile plant oils, also referred to as essential oils, to support overall health and well-being.

 It is part of the holistic healing spectrum that, in addition to essential oils, also utilizes other natural ingredients like vegetable oils, jojoba (a liquid wax), herbs, sea salts, clays and muds.

-Aromatherapists apply aromatherapy oils directly to the skin via aromatherapy massages, but they also use the oils to freshen the air of their living spaces via sprays or diffusers.
+Aromatherapists apply some aromatherapy oils directly to the skin via aromatherapy massages, but they also use the oils to freshen the air of their living spaces via sprays or essential oil diffusers.

 The oils can also be inhaled directly, although one should be careful not to swallow or consume the liquid oils.